How to access food and shelter at Operation Nightwatch

 - If you just arrived in town that day, or were released from the jail or hospital, and can show some proof, that can serve as your referral.

 - If you were a registered guest of Nightwatch on the previous night, you do not need a referral.

 Women do not need a referral to access services at Operation Nightwatch.

 A meal served “to-go” is available every night at 9 pm.

-Nightwatch opens at 9:00 pm at night.
+Nightwatch is open 9:00 pm – 11:00 pm every night.
 We ask our guests to arrive at 9:00 pm or later.
 We do not allow a line to form prior to 9:00 pm, as a courtesy to our neighbors.